 Unless the Principal grants an exception based on documentation that the entire video is directly related to the content being taught, rather than showing an entire film, only clips of videos shall be used to highlight core content concepts.
 08.234

+Students are not allowed to access social media unless authorized to do so by a teacher for an instructional purpose.
+09.4261

+Traceable Communications

+The Board shall designate a traceable communication system to be the exclusive means for District employees and volunteers to communicate electronically with students.
+Employees and volunteers that violate this policy will be subject to disciplinary action.

+A District employee or volunteer, unless authorized, shall not communicate electronically with a student.

+Outside of the traceable communication system designated by the Board; or

+Through an unauthorized electronic

+This shall not restrict any electronic communications between a student and his or her family member who is a District employee or volunteer.
+08.2324

 Controversial Issues

 Teachers are expected to exercise reasonable and prudent judgment in the selection and use of materials and discussion of issues in their classrooms.
 All classroom materials shall be current, relevant, and significant to the instructional program.
 Materials shall be appropriate for and within the range of the knowledge, understanding, age and maturity of students.